HippoEug/HackTheBox/Machines (Easy)/Beep.md

 ## 7. Attack Attempt 3: Attacking Elastix on Port 443 (VTigerCRM)
 Since we are looking for a Elastix exploit, we try to get the version of Elastix being ran.
-However, neither the landing page nor Gobuster/Dirbuster revealed the version of Elastix.
+However, neither the landing page nor Gobuster revealed the version of Elastix.
 Viewing Elastix page source on 443 didn't reveal the version either.
 Using Burp to intercept a response from Elastix, we still do not find any version numbers.
 Let's just try using some of the exploits we saw from doing `searchsploit elastix`.

 Trying the first one, `Elastix 2.2.0 - 'graph.php' Local File Inclusion | php/webapps/37637.pl`, we examine it first.
 ```